MarArchive/local-computer-use-agent/README.md

 # Local Computer-Use-Agent

-> ⚠️ **Note:** This project is under development.
+> ⚠️ **Note:** This project is still under development.
 AI-generated outputs are experimental and may contain inaccuracies.

 A local, privacy-first desktop AI assistant powered by **Ollama**, featuring real-time screen inspection (**VisionAI**) and a manual, file-based **JSON Memory System**.